AsherTeo/MSAI-AI6103-Deep-Learning/README.md

 For the Project, my task was to research and experiment 4 to 5 different Regularization methods using Resnet-18.
 The purpose of Regularization is to prevent overfitting issue as overfitting is a major problem in neural network that usually resulting good training losses and accuracy but poor testing or validation accuracy and losses.
 The cause of overfitting is mainly due to the either lack of training datasets, training and testing datasets are not in the same distribution or the model learned noise in the training datasets.
 The common solutions for overfitting are mainly early stopping, data augmentation, regularization and dropout.
-Therefore, in this Project I will introduce another four Regularization methods which are mainly Stable Weight Decay, Jacobian Regularization, CutMix Augmentation and Drop Block to solve the overfitting issue.
+Therefore, in this Project I will introduce four Regularization techniques.
+There are Stable Weight Decay, Jacobian Regularization, CutMix Augmentation and Drop Block.
 For more information, please refer to my PDF under Project.

 Overall Grade B+